RichardCMason/Analyzing-Metacritic-Video-game-review-scores/README.md

 ### NLP analysis to provide insight into "interesting words"
 After running a bag of words model with regularization, here were the words most indicative of a positive critic or user review:

+Words that critics tended to use in highly scoring games:
 <img src = https://github.com/RichardCMason/Analyzing-Metacritic-Video-game-review-scores/blob/master/Images/Critic_words.png width = 250>

+And the words that tended to be found in high user reviews:
 <img src = https://github.com/RichardCMason/Analyzing-Metacritic-Video-game-review-scores/blob/master/Images/User_words.png width = 250>

 I decided to make another feature, called "interesting words," which are the words whose coefficients were *most* different between critics and users, i.e. their points of disagreement: